primesoft-group/oneconnexx-docs/_pages/addins/en/webconnect.md

 Example base URL: http://localhost/connect

-Triggering an event “eventname” with an empty OneMessage using a GET request:
+Triggering an event "eventname" with an empty OneMessage using a GET request:
 ```
 http://localhost/connect/api/services/eventname
 ```
 As a result, the number of triggered events is returned as JSON.
 Example: `{"oneconnexx": { "invoked": 1}}`

-Triggering an event “eventname” with JSON parameters using a POST request:
+Triggering an event "eventname" with JSON parameters using a POST request:
 ```
 http://localhost/connect/api/services/eventname
 ```
-The POST body must be transmitted with the content type “application / json” and contain a JSON object:
+The POST body must be transmitted with the content type "application / json" and contain a JSON object:
 ```
 {"oneconnexx": { "data": { }}}
 ```
-“Data” is in turn a JSON object that is converted into a OneMessage.
+"Data" is in turn a JSON object that is converted into a OneMessage.
 As a result, the number of triggered events is returned as JSON.
 Example: `{"oneconnexx": { "invoked": 1}}`

-Triggering an event “eventname” with OneMessage parameters using a POST request:
+Triggering an event "eventname" with OneMessage parameters using a POST request:
 ```
 http://localhost/connect/api/connect/eventname
 ```
-The POST body must be transmitted with the content style “text / xml” and <oneconnexx><data>contain an XML document with at least the nodes .
+The POST body must be transmitted with the content style "text / xml" and <oneconnexx><data>contain an XML document with at least the nodes .
 The content of the <data>node is converted into a OneMessage.
 ```
 <oneconnexx><data><add name="Key" value="Value" /></data></oneconnexx>
 ```